totalspectrum/spin2cpp/doc/general.md

 The current state of the flags may be retrieved via `_getrxtxflags()`.

+## Character Set

+The input character set for the compiler is assumed to be UTF-8, or Windows UCS2 (16 bit Unicode).

+The character set to use at runtime is set by the compiler switch `--charset=C`, and may be one of `utf8` (the default), `latin1` (for ISO_8859-1), or `parallax` (for the Parallax font).
+For example, if you are using a VGA graphics program with the Parallax font, you would typically use `--charset=parallax`.
+This would cause any strings in the program to be translated from UTF-8 (the input character set) to the Parallax font encoding.

 ## File I/O (P2 Only)

 C and BASIC have built in support for accessing file systems.
 The file systems first must be given a name with the `mount` system call, and then may be accessed with the normal language functions.